Michael Favulli

 Michael Joseph Favulli (1908–1990) was an American athlete, educator, and politician who served on the Worcester, Massachusetts city council from 1954 to 1960 and the Massachusetts Governor's Council from 1957 to 1963.
 He was convicted of bribery in 1965.

 Athletics

 Favulli was born on May 8, 1908, in Worcester, Massachusetts.
 After graduating from St. John's Preparatory School, Favulli attended the College of the Holy Cross, where he was a member of the Holy Cross Crusaders football team.
 He took over the starting center role his sophomore season, but also saw snaps at right tackle due to injuries.
 Favulli missed the entire 1931 season due to a knee injury.
-He reinjured the knee in the October 15, 1932 game against Detroit, ending his football career.
+He reinjured the knee in the October 15, 1932, game against Detroit, ending his football career.

 On November 28, 1932, Favulli announced he would become a professional boxer.
-He was managed Cecil P. Dodge, former co-manager of Lou Brouillard.
+He was managed by Cecil P. Dodge, former co-manager of Lou Brouillard.
 He made his pro debut on December 9, 1932, in Worcester.
 In the fight, he knocked out Jimmy Sheldon in 42 seconds.
 On February 10, 1933, he knocked out Eddie Callahan.